HomeAcademic & ResearchAntoine Browaeys awarded the CNRS Médaille d’Argent 2021

 About Pasqal

-Pasqal is leading the industrialization and deployment of neutral-atom quantum computing, transforming Nobel Prize-winning research into real-world solutions for industry, science, and governments.
-Since 2019, the company has built high-performance quantum systems and cloud-ready software that tackle the world’s most complex challenges in optimization, simulation, and AI.
-With a truly global footprint — including teams and facilities across Europe, North America, and Asia — and backed by over $215 million from international investors, Pasqal is accelerating the adoption of robust, high-performance quantum computing.
+Pasqal is a leader in the industrialization of neutral-atom quantum computing, transforming Nobel Prize-winning research into real-world solutions for industry, science, and governments.
+Since its founding in 2019, Pasqal has built high-performance quantum systems and cloud-ready software designed to address complex challenges in optimization, simulation, and artificial intelligence.

 For more information, visit www.pasqal.com.